Nader Khalili: Career

 In 1970, he was licensed by the state of California and practiced architecture in the U.S. and around the world.
-In 1975, Khalili was working in Iran at a conventional western-style architecture firm on projects for the Shah Mohammad Reza Pahlavi, when he realized his profits were coming at the expense of traditional Iranian architecture.
+In 1975, Khalili was working in Iran at a conventional western-style architecture firm, when he realized his profits were coming at the expense of traditional Iranian architecture.
 He sold his stake in the firm, bought a motorcycle, and spent the next five years living in remote parts of the Iran desert.
 His goal was to preserve the historical Iranian architecture and help house the poor.

 His designs are heavily inspired by traditional arid house designs in his homeland Iran.
 He was involved with Earth Architecture and Third World Development since 1975, and was a U.N. consultant for Earth Architecture.
 Khalili was known for his innovation into the Geltaftan Earth-and-Fire System known as Ceramic Houses and the Earthbag Construction technique called Superadobe.

 He developed his Super Adobe system in 1984, in response to a NASA call for designs for human settlements on the moon and Mars.
 The project had been completely theoretical until the Persian Gulf War in 1990–1991 when refugees were sent into Iran.
 When this occurred Khalili partnered with the United Nations Development Programme (UNDP) and the United Nations High Commissioner for Refugees (UNHCR) and applied his research to emergency shelters.

 In 1991 he founded the California Institute of Earth Art and Architecture (Cal-Earth), where he taught his Superadobe building technique.
 Although Khalili's work received mixed support in his native country, arguably due to social paradigms and political unrest, he became a prominent American leader on the value of ethically based architecture, where the needs of the homeless are considered above all else.

+The simplest version of Khalili's Superadobe shelter used elongated bags filled with earth and held together with barbed wire; according to the Los Angeles Times, a basic structure could at the time be built for under US$500.
+The newspaper also noted limits to the system's adoption in the United States: some prototypes did not satisfy important building-code requirements and were difficult to combine with standardized cabinets and household appliances.
+Khalili nevertheless promoted the method primarily for emergency housing and for communities with limited access to conventional building materials.

 In February 2000, Khalili designed a prototype of a lunar colony made with all-natural materials near the Mojave Desert.

 He died March 5, 2008, in Los Angeles of congestive heart failure.
 After his death, his children Dastan and Sheefteh have continued the legacy of his work.